 We are proposing to introduce a new 'Consumer Duty', that would set higher expectations for the standard of care that firms provide to consumers.
-We consulted on specific rules and guidance in a second consultation paper.
-The consultation closes midnight tonight.
+We are now consulting on specific rules and guidance in a second consultation paper.
+Please let us know what you think the Consumer Duty means for you and how you might embed the proposals.
+The consultation is open until midnight tonight.